palewire/first-automated-chart/docs/index.md

 ## About this class

 This guide was prepared by [Ben Welsh](https://palewi.re/who-is-ben-welsh/) and [Sergio Sanchez Zavala](https://github.com/chekos) for [a training session](https://schedules.ire.org/nicar-2024/index.html#2110) at the National Institute for Computer-Assisted Reporting’s 2024 conference in Baltimore.
+It was updated in October 2025 to reflect version 2.0 of the `datawrapper` library.
 Some of the copy was written with the assistance of GitHub's Copilot, an AI-powered text generator.
 The materials are available as free and open source on [GitHub](https://github.com/palewire/first-automated-chart).